Nitrokey/opcard-rs/README.md

 ## Installation

+Currently only available for the Nitrokey 3 A mini.

 Download the latest compiled [release](https://github.com/Nitrokey/opcard-rs/releases) zip file.
-Plug your Nitrokey 3A and use [nitropy](https://docs.nitrokey.com/software/nitropy/) to install it with `nitropy nk3 update <path/to/release/zip/file>`
+Plug your Nitrokey 3AM and use [nitropy](https://docs.nitrokey.com/software/nitropy/) to install it with `nitropy nk3 update <path/to/release/zip/file>`

 ## License